Francis Xavier Ford: Torture and death

 The victory of the forces of the Chinese Communist Party over the Nationalist forces of General Chiang Kai-shek in October 1949 marked a significant shift in the fate of the Catholic missions.
 In December 1950, the Communists placed Ford and his secretary, Joan Marie Ryan, under house arrest and charged them with espionage.
 Though never tried, Ford was taken from his home four months later and publicly paraded, beaten, and degraded in some of the cities he had done mission work in since 1918.
 His treatment at the hands of the Communists is attested to by Ryan.

 In one town, a Communist-orchestrated mob beating was so intense that even Ford's Communist guards fled.
 Though knocked to the ground repeatedly, Ford continued to walk calmly through the crowd until his guards returned.
 His neck was bound with a wet rope in another town, which almost choked him as it dried and shrank.
 Another rope was made to trail from under his gown like a tail.
 To humiliate them both, the Communists forced Ford to undress before Ryan.
 The last time she saw Ford alive was in February 1952, just before he died.
 She reported that his hair had turned completely white, and he was so emaciated that she saw a fellow prisoner carrying him "like a sack of potatoes."

 Ford died in prison in Guangzhou on February 21, 1952.
 He was the first American Roman Catholic bishop and fourth American civilian known to have died in the prisons of the Chinese Communists.

 Ford's diocese would have been the first Maryknoll territory to be turned over to the native clergy had the Communists not suppressed the local Catholic community.
 Ford was Maryknoll's first martyr, and the first to be killed at the hands of Chinese Communists.
 Ford's remains were never found, having been intentionally scattered by the Chinese Communists.
 At the time of his death, Ford had been a priest for 34 years and a bishop for 16 years.

 Legacy

-Cause for canonization
+Cause for beatification

 The public phase of the process began in December 2017 with a Mass to mark the 100th anniversary of the ordination of Bishop Ford.
-A cause for Ford's canonization was introduced by the Roman Catholic Diocese of Brooklyn.
+A cause for Ford's beatification was introduced by the Roman Catholic Diocese of Brooklyn.
 John Vesey, the pastor of St Michael's Catholic Church in Flushing, Queens, is the postulator of the cause.

 On July 27, 2011, George Weigel wrote an article for the First Things blog, questioning why Ford has not yet been beatified.
 Wiegel opined that the process had been put on hold because of Roman authorities' concerns about offending the Chinese government.
 Weigel further stated that "[persecuted] Catholics [in China] need the encouragement of a witness like that given by Francis Xavier Ford, whose blood may yet prove to have paved the King's Highway in the Middle Kingdom."